XAP-Software/XAP-Software.github.io/_posts/2022-04-21-nextjs_frontend_framework_with_be_api.md

 author: Verbin Kirill
 ---

-Let's say we have some BackEnd server (in my case, Django + Django Rest Framework) and want to generate `html`/`css` on NextJS
+Let's say we have some BackEnd server (in my case, Django + Django Rest Framework) and we want to generate `html`/`css` on NextJS

 ## 1. Create NextJS app
  ```
     npx create-next-app myapp
  ```
-NextJS application using a folder structure such as:
+NextJS application uses a folder structure, such as:
 ```
 myapp
 |-- pages